BioBE/AerosolSense-FieldTrials/README.md

-# Environmental Viral Surveillance Should Include Bioaerosols:  A comparison of surface and bioaerosol environmental sampling in hospital rooms with COVID-19 patients
+# Exploring Integrated Environmental Viral Surveillance of Indoor Environments: A comparison of surface and bioaerosol environmental sampling in hospital rooms with COVID-19 patients

-This directory contains the data and scripts supporting the claims made in "Environmental Viral Surveillance Should Include Bioaerosols:  A comparison of surface and bioaerosol environmental sampling in hospital rooms with COVID-19 patients"
+This directory contains the data and scripts supporting the claims made in "Exploring Integrated Environmental Viral Surveillance of Indoor Environments: A comparison of surface and bioaerosol environmental sampling in hospital rooms with COVID-19 patients"

 **Finaldata.csv** - The data used in analyses with all identifiable data removed